jevgenik/manuals/source/files/electronics/microcontrollers/microcontrollers.rst

 * `CircuitPython <https://circuitpython.org/>`_ -  is an open-source derivative of the MicroPython programming language targeted toward students and beginners.
 Development of CircuitPython is supported by Adafruit Industries

+* `micro-ROS <https://micro.ros.org/>`_ - is an open source project to realize ROS2 on a microcontroller in various robot applications.
+  By using a common framework, it enables interoperability with conventional robots, IoT sensors and devices.